degville/docs-cloud/en/install-maas.md

   within a data centre rack
 - Multiple **Nodes** are individual machines managed by the Rack controller, and ultimately, the Region controller
-- Complex **Networking** topologies can me modelled and implemented by MAAS, from a single fabric to multiple zones and many overlapping spaces
+- Complex **Networking** topologies can be modelled and implemented by MAAS, from a single fabric to multiple zones and many overlapping spaces

 ## What you'll need